KasparEtter/ef1p/pages/email/email.md

   and makes updates more [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) (i.e. it becomes less likely that only some of the issued commands are being executed).
 - **Widespread data format**:
-  JMAP data doesn't have to be encoded as JSON and future standards can specify other data formats.
+  JMAP data doesn't have to be encoded as JSON.
+  Future standards can specify other data formats.
-  The same is true for the transport protocol:
+  The&nbsp;same is true for the transport protocol:
   While JMAP currently uses [HTTPS](https://en.wikipedia.org/wiki/HTTPS) as its transport protocol, other protocols can be added in the future.
   The choice of JSON and HTTPS is mostly due to their widespread adoption: